marquesmwagner/CodingTracker/README.md

 # CodingTracker
 Coding Tracker application, developed using C#, SQLite and ConsoleTableExt library.

-In Coding Tracker you can log your coding session setting the beginning and end of the session manually, or using StopWatch.
+In Coding Tracker you can log your coding session in DateTime (Format: dd-MM-yy HH:mm:ss).
+Setting the beginning and end of the session manually, or using StopWatch.

 # Features